More people are watching connected TV. YouTube creators explain what’s driving the trend

 To find out, we turned to the experts who have a unique insight into the audiences powering this shift in content consumption: YouTube creators.
-We asked six stars — who together have a combined subscriber base of over 20 million people worldwide — about the trends they’re seeing, and how these new consumer behaviors will shape the future of video.
+We asked six stars — including the Swedish inventor Simone Giertz — about the trends they’re seeing, and how these new consumer behaviors will shape the future of video.

 Simone Giertz, Inventor: It's fun to think that people might watch my videos on a TV screen.

 I mean, the bigger the screen, the bigger the honor.

 But generally it also means the bigger distance

 I can still keep that close engagement with my viewers.

 It definitely makes it more of a social experience watching YouTube

 on TV screens because it's hard to gather around a smartphone.

 And I think it's pretty simple,

 like watching YouTube offers something that TV doesn't.